brikdigital/craft-ckeditor-variables/README.md

-# Rich variables
+# CKEditor variables

-Use Craft globals as variables in Rich Text fields
+Use Craft globals as variables in CKEditor fields

 ## Requirements